Sockets & Liners

 In a transtibial socket, we have the following options available: – Specific weight-bearing socket – Total surface weight-bearing socket There are different socket designs for each amputation level, each tailored to the individual presentation of the user and considering how and where load-bearing forces are distributed through your limb.

-To know more in detail about the prosthetic options best suited for you, please book an appointment with our Prosthetist for a free evaluation.
+To know more in detail about the prosthetic options best suited for you, please book an appointment with our specialist prosthetist.

 Liners